Godiji

-Godiji Parshwanath (श्री गोडीजी पार्श्वनाथ) is the name given to several images of the Jain Tirthankar Parshwananth in India, and to the temple where it is the main deity (mulanayaka).
+Godiji Parshwanath (श्री गोडीजी पार्श्वनाथ) is the name given to several images of the Tirthankara Parshvanantha in India, and to the temple where it is the main deity (mulanayaka).
 Parshwanath was the 23rd Tirthankara who attained nirvana in 777 BCE.
+All these images and temples belong to the Śvetāmbara sect of Jainism.

 The original image, about 1.5 ft high, was at Gori in Tharparkar district of Pakistan.
 The original temple still stands, but is empty.
 It is in village of Gori between Islamkot and Nagarparkar.

+Other Godiji temple is located in small village named Kosana in the Jodhpur District Rajasthan donated by the Nagarseth Sri Hastimal Ji Nahar.

 Godiji Parshwanth Temple in Mumbai

 Among the images that bear the name Godiji Parshwanth, the best known is Godiji Parshvanath in the Pydhonie locality of Mumbai.

 Seth Amichand of Khambhat settled in Mumbai and constructed a griha jinalaya.
 The temple was moved in 1803 to Pydhonie locality because of a fire.

-Its 200th anniversary was celebrated on 15 April – 12 May.
-2012.
+Its 200th anniversary was celebrated on 15 April – 12 May 2012.
 A stamp commemorating this celebration was released by Milind Deora, the then Minister of State for Communications and IT, on 17 April 2012.
 A four volume directory of ancient manuscripts was also released.
 The temple organised a community feast for 800,000 individuals.
 Sweets accompanying an invitation were sent to over 1,34,000 families, and every Jain temple in Mumbai was invited to mark the grand celebration.

-The original Gori Temple (گوری مندر) in Tharparkar
+The original Gori Temple in Tharparkar

 For several centuries, the temple at Goripur was a celebrated Jain tirtha.
 It forms part of the collection of worship sites that comprise the Nagarparkar Temples.
 An account of its building is contained in "Gaudi Parshvanath Stavan" by Pritivimala, composed in Samvat 1650 and "Shri Gaudi Parshvanath Stavan" written by Nemavijaya in Samvat 1807.

 According to Muni Darshanvijaya, it was installed by Seth Godidas of Jhinjhuvad and was consecrated by Acharya Hemachandra at Patan in Samvat 1228.
 It was brought to Patan and was buried underground for safekeeping during a period of disturbance.
 It was rediscovered in 1375–76 and was stored in the stable of the local ruler.

-According to the old texts, a merchant Megha Sa from Nagarparkar acquired the image by paying 125 dramma or 500 pieces (taka) and brought to Nagarparkar, where it was formally reconsecreted by Acharya Merutunga Suri of Anchala Gachchha.
+According to the old texts, a merchant Megha Sa from Nagarparkar acquired the image by paying 125 dramma or 500 pieces (taka) and brought to Nagarparkar, where it was formally reconsecrated by Acharya Merutunga Suri of Anchala Gachchha.
 Later, according to instructions he received in a dream, he settled a new town at Godipur and constructed a temple in samvat 1444, thus establishing the Godi Parshvanth Tirth.
 The construction was supervised by an architect from Sirohi.
 The shikhar of the temple was completed by his son Mahio.

 The tirth became famous and was visited by the Jains from afar.

 It was visited by Stanley Napier Raikes in 1854.
 Raikes met local Jains to compile recent history and consulted a Jain Yati Goorjee Kuntvujajee at Bodhesar, who had manuscripts describing the history of the temple.